 4. Build an Emergency Fund to Avoid Turning to Credit Cards in a Bind

 Emergencies happen, and ideally, you’d be able to turn to your savings instead of leaning on a credit card to take care of an unexpected expense.
 If you don’t have an emergency fund yet, it might be a good goal to prioritize once your credit card debt is under control.
 In general, an emergency fund makes for a much better safety net for these situations.

-• Once the target account is paid off, adding the amount that was being allocated to the old target account to the minimum payment of the account with the next lowest balance, and making that the new payoff target
+• Once the target account is paid off, add the amount that you were allocating to the old target account to the account with the next lowest balance.
+Make that account the new payoff target.

-• Repeating until all debt balances are paid off
+• Repeat this process until all debt balances are paid off.

-Having access to available credit that you don’t use can help improve your FICO Score, because you’ll be using a smaller percentage of your available credit.
-Remember, “amounts owed” accounts for 30% of a FICO Score , and credit utilization is a component of part of your score!
+Having access to available credit that you don’t use can help to improve your FICO Score.
+This is because you’ll be using a smaller percentage of your available credit.
+Remember, “amounts owed” accounts for 30% of a FICO Score.

-To keep your available credit as high as possible, even if you make the occasional purchase or automate a bill on the card, you’d probably want to pay the purchase off on or before the due date.
+To keep your available credit as high as possible, even if you make the occasional purchase or automate a bill payment on the card, you’d probably want to pay off the balance either on or before the due date.

-It’s not just credit cards that make it easy to pay for things; the prevalence of mobile payment apps certainly add to the temptation for many.
-Paying in cash instead can, paradoxically, be easier to track: if you only withdraw a certain amount of cash to spend for the week, it could potentially help you reduce unnecessary spending.
+Paying in cash instead can, paradoxically, be easier to track than swiping a credit card for purchases.
+If you only withdraw a certain amount of cash to spend for the week, it could potentially help reduce unnecessary spending.

 To try this method, you’d want to decide how much you need to spend each day and put that amount of cash in your pocket.
 When it’s gone, you’re done spending for the day.
-It could take a lot of discipline, but paying off your credit card debt could make it worthwhile.
+It may take a lot of discipline, but if it helps you successfully pay off your credit card debt, it could be worthwhile.